-Last week I had the pleasure of attending MicroConf 2015 in Las Vegas.
+Previously I had the pleasure of attending the MicroConf Conference in Las Vegas.
 Whether discussed during the talks on stage, in the hallway, or on a walk to dinner–these are the key takeaways that made the nearly $2,000 trip worth every penny (and led to me being a speaker at the same event the next year).

 Related: Getting the Most Out of Conferences

 Patrick McKenzie gave an inspiring talk, explaining how lessons learned from one project give you a leg up on your next project, and so on.
 We all start from nothing when it comes to entrepreneurship, even today’s most successful founders had a moment in their life where they didn’t know a thing about business.
 The key is, start somewhere, keep shipping, and improve.

 “As you scale up, you’ll be able to start new businesses other people can’t just start on a whim.” -Patrick McKenzie

 For my personal brand business, I have friends in the SaaS entrepreneur space, a growing blog, and a book on SaaS Marketing.
 The action I take away from this talk is to keep pushing deeper into educating people on SaaS marketing, and continue to brainstorm other books, courses, podcasts, and apps that would build on the existing platform that I have.

 Use A/B testing on Headlines, Subjects, and Buttons